CarlWangChina/MuChin/README.md

 ## MuChin Dataset
 Currently, a subset of the MuChin dataset comprising 1,000 instances has been made publicly available as open-source within this repository.
 The dataset features comprehensive coverage of both amateur and professional descriptions, as well as intricate structural metadata such as musical sections and rhyme structures.
-Due to the large size of the relevant audio files, they have been uploaded to the Google Drive at link "[google drive muchin](https://drive.google.com/drive/folders/1LA-wjkZSCppX3WULJK8Z5jT4pzJYEKzV?usp=drive_link)" .
-The mapping relationship between the audio file IDs and the annotated content is saved in the "mp3_id_to_meta_info.xlsx" Excel file.

-We invite scholars and practitioners to employ this resource broadly in their research initiatives.
+We invite scholars and researchers to employ this resource broadly in their research initiatives.
 Proper reference to its use in academic publications is appreciated.

+Scholars and researchers are requested to obtain relevant song audio from legal channels and use it for academic purposes only.
+Song audio cannot be used for commercial model training without the authorization of the copyright holder.

 ## Organization
 * Our dataset has been organized within the `dataset` directory.